morrissoftware1229/DSA/README.md

 ###### 20240502
 - Found a solution very quickly for Level 1 - Problem 02 (Valid Anagram) that beats 58.57% of Python3 users on time.
 - Learned how to read most optimal solutions and that the set function and counter functions are highly optimized.

+###### 20240520
+- Found a solution very quickly for Level 1 - Problem 03 (Two Sum) that beats 85% of Python3 submissions on time.
+There were no clearly better answers.
+- I was reminded to move a little bit slower if I don't want to have to debug the code.
+I referenced the integer I was looping with instead of the key of a dictionary that matched the integer.